CPSC 525: Course Projects

 Recognition of UBC buildings

-Extend the approach of SIFT feature matching and augmented reality in the second homework assignment to handle large numbers of object training images.
+Extend the approach of SIFT feature matching from the second homework assignment to handle large numbers of object training images.
 This can be done efficiently by using FLANN (Fast Library for Approximate Nearest Neighbors).
-You can test this by taking many images of buildings on the UBC campus and seeing if other images taken at different times can be recognized and augmented with new signs or information as desired.
+You can test this by taking many images of buildings on the UBC campus and seeing if other images taken at different times can be correctly recognized.

 Use OpenCV or other open source software